knative/docs/blog/releases/announcing-knative-v0-24-release.md

 You can read more about how to enable these features and their usage in the [experimental feature documentation](https://dev-knative.netlify.app/development/eventing/experimental-features/).

-* `KReference.Group` now can be used in `Subscription.Spec.Channel` as well ([#5520](https://github.com/knative/eventing/pull/5520)
+* `KReference.Group` now can be used in `Subscription.Spec.Channel` as well ([#5520](https://github.com/knative/eventing/pull/5520))
 * Added `DeliverySpec.Timeout` ([#5149](https://github.com/knative/eventing/pull/5149))
 * Added the experimental feature kreference-group.
-By enabling it, you can use Subscriber.Ref.Group instead of Subscriber.Ref.APIVersion to refer to another Resource, without being explicit about the resource version (e.g. v1beta1, v1, ...) ([#5440](https://github.com/knative/eventing/pull/5440))
+By enabling it, you can use Subscriber.Ref.Group instead of Subscriber.Ref.APIVersion to refer to another Resource, without being explicit about the resource version (for example, v1beta1, v1, ...) ([#5440](https://github.com/knative/eventing/pull/5440))
-* Remaining HA Control Plane pods (via the operator) are now labelled with podAntiAffinity to ensure there isn't a single point of failure. ([#5409](https://github.com/knative/eventing/pull/5409))
+* Remaining HA Control Plane Pods (through the operator) are now labeled with podAntiAffinity to ensure there isn't a single point of failure. ([#5409](https://github.com/knative/eventing/pull/5409))

 #### 🐞 Bug Fixes